kklash/mnemonikey/README.md

 <sub>On the left, a 12-word Bitcoin BIP39 recovery phrase written on paper.
 On the right, the output of [`paperkey`](https://www.jabberwocky.com/software/paperkey/).
 Which would you rather use to recover the root of your digital identity?</sub>

+## Usage

+The `mnemonikey` CLI tool has several subcommands.
+Each subcommand has its own sets of command-line options.

+### `mnemonikey generate`

+Generates a fresh seed and derives a set of PGP keys therefrom.
+Invoking `mnemonikey generate` will write an ASCII-armor encoded set of PGP private keys to standard output, and will export a plaintext recovery phrase to standard error.
+This phrase can be used to fully recover the exact same PGP key.

+Note that the PGP key is derived from the seed, but this process cannot be reversed - You cannot convert a PGP key back into a mnemonikey recovery phrase.
+This means that the recovery phrase is only available once, upon calling `mnemonikey generate`.
+As such, it is imperative to write down the recovery phrase immediately.

+Additional flags for the `generate` subcommand include options to define the user ID (`-name` and `-email`), set key expiry (`-ttl`), or enable encryption either of the keys (`-encrypt-keys`) or of the recovery phrase (`-encrypt-phrase`).

+For full details of all available options, see the output of `mnemonikey generate -h` or `mnemonikey generate --help`.

+### `mnemonikey recover`

+Recovers a set of PGP keys from an existing recovery phrase.
+Invoking `mnemonikey recover` will prompt the user to enter the recovery phrase into an interactive terminal prompt.
+By default, the prompt supports auto-complete of words.
+Autocomplete suggestions can be accepted by pressing Tab, and words can be submitted by pressing Enter or Space.
+Incorrectly submitted words can be revised by hitting the left arrow key.

+Recovering takes the seed and creation time embedded in the recovery phrase, and re-derives PGP keys therefrom.

+Recovery phrases are designed for long term storage and future-proofing.
+[The recovery phrase contains a version number](#version-numbers) which allows future versions of Mnemonikey to identify the exact algorithm used to derive your keys.
+This means that even if Mnemonikey is upgraded in the future to introduce new recovery phrase formats, your existing phrase will always derive the same PGP keys.

+[Each recovery phrase contains a checksum](#checksum) which will help identify any errors made during entry.
+To ensure you wrote down the phrase correctly, it is wise to attempt a recovery immediately from your saved phrase after generating a fresh key.

+Note that while recovering, you will need to provide the `-name` and `-email` parameters anew to construct the user ID on the recovered key, as these identifiers are not embedded in the recovery phrase.

+When recovering a key, you can tell `mnemonikey` to derive keys at different indices than the keys output by `mnemonikey generate`.
+This allows cycling of subkeys.
+[See the Subkey Lifecycle section below for more info.](#subkey-lifecycle)

+For full details of all available options, see the output of `mnemonikey recover -h` or `mnemonikey recover --help`.

+### `mnemonikey convert`

+Converts a recovery phrase from one format to another.
+Mnemonikey supports [encrypted recovery phrases](#encrypted-phrases) which allow the holder to protect their seed with a custom password.
+This password can be changed, removed, or added, by using the `mnemonikey convert` subcommand to convert the seed into different recovery phrase formats.

+For example, one can use `mnemonikey convert` to convert a plaintext recovery phrase into one which is encrypted with a password, or the reverse.
+It can also decrypt an encrypted recovery phrase and output the equivalent plaintext recovery phrase.
+Each format of the phrase embeds the same seed and creation timestamp, and thus will derive the same PGP keys.

+Converting a phrase to add or change a password **does not invalidate any previous phrases.** Any existing encrypted or plaintext recovery phrases will still be perfectly usable as they previously were.
+If one of your recovery phrases may have been exposed, you should immediately endorse a new PGP key and revoke the one whose seed may have been exposed.
+See the [Encrypted Phrases](#encrypted-phrases) section for more info.

+For full details of all available options, see the output of `mnemonikey convert -h` or `mnemonikey convert --help`.

 # Specification :scroll: